GCOM7140/r4ds-exercises/exercises/03-exploratory-data-analysis-exercises.md

 ------------------------------------------------------------------------

 **Question 1**: Plot the distribution of price.
 Describe the distribution.
-Hint: You can also use `summary(diamonds$price)` to get some hard numbers around the distribution.
+Hint: You can also use `summary(diamonds$price)` to view a quantitative assessment of the distribution.
 *This question is [7.3.4.\#2](http://r4ds.had.co.nz/exploratory-data-analysis.html#exercises-13) and grows your ability to plot a histogram to view a distribution [(link)](http://r4ds.had.co.nz/exploratory-data-analysis.html#visualising-distributions).*

 ------------------------------------------------------------------------